-As you go through high school and the study load increases it is important to learn how to get into the study mindset.
-We’re all familiar with the idea of the zone – also known as a state of flow – that mental place where all outside noise seems to fade away, where the body and the mind seem to come together in perfect harmony, where our focus becomes laser-like and unwavering, and we’re able overcome any challenge or obstacle that gets in our way.
+As you go through high school and your study load increases it is important to learn how to get into the study mindset.
+We’re all familiar with the idea of the zone – also known as a state of flow – that mental place where all outside noise seems to fade away, where the body and the mind seem to come together in perfect harmony, where our focus becomes laser-like and unwavering, and we’re able to overcome any challenge or obstacle that gets in our way.

 Being in the zone requires the use of your subconscious mind.
 It’s pretty well impossible to get into a flow with something if your brain hasn’t had previous exposure to it, and the chance to map its terrain.
 Imagine learning any new activity for the first time (driving, swimming, baking, making pottery) – your mind is simply too alert, too conscious of trying to develop new skills to enter a state of flow.
 For this reason, your best chance of getting into a study mindset is with something you’ve physically done beforehand, or at the very least thought intensely about.

 It’s also important to prepare yourself physically.
 You won’t just roll out of bed and get straight into the zone.
 Just like a car engine needs some warming up, your brain needs some oxygen, and some stimulation to get going.
-Some form of exercise (a walk or jog, some push ups or star jumps) or deep breathing will get oxygen flowing to your brain, and give you a better chance of getting into a flow.
+Some form of exercise (a walk or jog, some push-ups or star jumps) or deep breathing will get oxygen flowing to your brain, and give you a better chance of getting into a flow.

-- Find or create the right working environment.
+2. Find or create the right working environment.

 If you do get in the zone, you want to stay in it for as long as you can!
 Getting up for anything, even if it’s just once to get a snack, will break your concentration and bring you right back to reality.

-- Remove all distractions.
+3. Remove all distractions.

 For better or worse, modern society has become inundated with sources of distraction.
 Just think about how many alerts your phone might receive in a single day from messages, phone calls, alarms, emails and social media!
 As mentioned, it is impossible to get into the zone if your mind is continually brought away from the task at hand.

 And on the theme of distractions, multitasking must absolutely be avoided.
 While there is always the temptation to multitask in today’s world, it is simply incompatible with getting into a state of flow.
 If you want to enter a state in which you can perform at your absolute peak, you need to be solely focused on one task.

-- Use music.
+4. Use music.

-- Challenge yourself.
+5. Challenge yourself.

 Doing things that we find easy just doesn’t get our brains going the way a challenge does.
 Part of the trick with getting into the zone is to stretch our mental comfort zones a little.
 Our minds need to be stimulated and focused, but without feeling deterred or overwhelmed by something that’s too difficult.

-- Practice mindfulness.
+6. Practice mindfulness.

 Mindfulness is quickly becoming a bit of a new age cliché, but for good reason.
 Its practice is a relatively simple one, with significant and wide-reaching benefits touching many areas of our lives (not least of which is mental health).
-With respect to the ‘zone’, the practice of mindfulness has some crucial similarities, including the unity of the physical and mental spheres, and an unwavering concentration on one object.
+Concerning the ‘zone’, mindfulness practice has some crucial similarities, including the unity of the physical and mental spheres, and an unwavering concentration on one object.